 For the R{f} , the value of H components h is equal to 1, and the value of S components s is equal to 6 or 7.
-In formula, and small face group are all questionable face groups if we assign a image to the one of the three categories based on the R_f space.
+In formula, components are also in R_f .
+So, we know that the portrait and small face group are all questionable face groups if we assign a image to the one of the three categories based on the R_f space.
 The rate of false alarm regarding these groups will be discussed in the next section.
 Here, we give a procedure of assigning a image to the one of the three categories. $I_m^H(i, j)$, $I_m^S(i, j)$, $I_m^V(i, j)$ indicates the intensities of pixel (I, j) of a image with a ID m regarding the HSV color space, respectively.